-Reviews for earlier-than-normal tenure will be conducted as a part of normal procedures, at the same time, with the same requirements for documentation, and with the same regard for the criteria normally applied.
-Early tenure cases will ordinarily be referred to the campus level faculty review committee for evaluation.
+Reviews for earlier-than-normal tenure will be conducted as a part of normal procedures, at the same time, with the same requirements for documentation, and with the same regard for the criteria normally applied...
 Purdue mission faculty should be recommended for promotion (or already hold the rank of associate professor or professor) to be considered for earlier-than-normal tenure, in accord with Purdue University policies.